rvbust/Vis/README_EN.md

 <img src=./Data/Images/IntersectorModePolytope.gif width="500">

 - IntersectorMode_LineSegment
-> In IntersectorModeLineSegment mode, you can select points on the surface of the object by ctrl+left-click and draw the axes.
+> In IntersectorMode_LineSegment mode, you can select points on the surface of the object by ctrl+left-click and draw the axes.
 ```python
 v.SetInterSectMode(IntersectorMode_LineSegment)
 hs=v.GetPickedPointAxes()